maxcoffer/jamstack-next-forestry/README.md

-# JAM stack based on NextJS
+# JAM template with NextJS

-Example of the landing with optional blog, using [NextJS](https://nextjs.org) SSR with TypeScript.
+Example of the landing with optional blog, using [NextJS](https://nextjs.org) SSG with TypeScript.
 Content coming from [Forestry](https://forestry.io), styling with [TailwindCSS](https://tailwindcss.com).
-As an example we're using [Kitwind](https://kitwind.io/products/kometa) as free layouts for TailwindCSS.
+As an example I'm using [Kitwind](https://kitwind.io/products/kometa) as free layouts for TailwindCSS.

+What is JAM stack?
+See <https://jamstack.org>

 ## Usage